 Bitcoin to reach $9,000 by end of the month?

+The bitcoin price achieved a new all-time high at $8,380 earlier this week.
+Analysts including Bitfury vice chairman George Kikvadze stated that all indicators point towards strong short and mid-term momentum for bitcoin.
+"Buying even more bitcoin at $8000.
+All indicators are super positive.
+Most positive they ever been," said Kikvadze.
+Throughout November, Kikvadze revealed that he has met 30 large-scale institutional investors and retail traders.
+Out of the 30 investors, 12 are in the process of investing in bitcoin, 10 plan to invest in bitcoin in the short-term, and eight remain undecided.
 Earlier this week, Kikvadze explained that multi-billion dollar hedge funds, institutional investors, and retail traders are planning to enter the bitcoin market by the end of 2017, given the increase in the liquidity of bitcoin over the past few months.
 Today, bitcoin is more liquid than the most liquid stock on earth that is Apple, and process larger daily trading volumes than many of the world's major stock exchanges.